onvif/media-signing-framework/VS2022/README.md

 To run the validator, you additionally need:
 - GStreamer x64 runtime version (https://gstreamer.freedesktop.org/download/#windows)
-  *Note: Do full install like gstreamer dev in the steps above*
+  *Note: Do full install like GStreamer dev in the steps above*

-Also, you should add path to OpenSSL binaries and path to Gstreamer binaries to the Path Environment variable, as example:
+Also, you should add path to OpenSSL binaries and path to GStreamer binaries to the Path Environment variable, as example:
 - C:\Program Files\OpenSSL-Win64\bin
 - C:\gstreamer\1.0\msvc_x86_64\bin